AnjenaRaja/anjenaraja.github.io/growing-plants-in-artificial-light.md

 # Procedure
 1. Prepare materials and equipment
   * Cardboard boxes with dividers, 10 small plastic bags (air pillows cut in half), wheat grass seeds, soil and water
-  * Equipment needed – Different color light sources (White, Infra Red, Ultra Violet-A, Red, Blue, Green), Electronic circuit for controlling the brightness of the light sources, Cell phone charger, Mains timer and tape measure
+  * Equipment needed – Different color light sources (White, Infra Red, Ultra Violet-A, Red, Blue, Green), Electronic circuit for controlling the brightness of the light sources, Cell phone charger, Mains timer, and tape measure
 2. Initial experiment setup
   * Fill 10 plastic bags with adequate soil and plant 5 wheat grass seeds each and water them
   * Place each bag with soil and seeds in one of the divided areas of the cardboard box and make sure that no external light can enter the box